 CIA Club (Christians in Action) is a religious club whose mission is to spread spirituality throughout our school community through service.
 Some services provided by CIA members are retreat preparation, angel tree, posters, a candy sale, teacher appreciation breakfast, and prayer services.
 CIA provides Mass readers, ushers, and greeters and invites all 5th through 8th grade students to join and help bring Gospel values into our school community.

-Ms. Christina Babin, Ms. Lisa Lively and Ms. Kristi Zimmerman are the faculty moderators for CIA.
+Ms. Christina Babin and Ms. Melissa LeJeune are the faculty moderators for CIA.

 Our drama program is separated into two age groups.
-Spotlight is for our 6th through 8th graders.
+Spotlight, Sr. is for our 7th and 8th graders.
 They meet during the fall semester and put on a production in late fall.
-Spotlight Jr. is for our 3rd through 5th graders.
+Spotlight, Jr. is for our 5th and 6th graders.
 They meet during our spring semester and perform their production in late spring.
 These productions include costumes, lights, and sounds.

 Mathcounts teaches thinking strategies, creativity, and problem solving skills after school to 5th-8th graders.
 Students enjoy snacks, play math speed games, work individually and in groups, and most importantly, wrestle with challenging word problems which require close attention to detail.